Looking for an Alcohol Still? You'll Need This Software for Your Distillery, Too.

 September 3rd, 2019

 Though there seems to be a lot of confusion and misunderstanding about continuous distillation, how it works, how expensive is it, etc., it is much less complex than one would think..

 Florida Craft Distillery Law Change

 April 27th, 2015

 Craft distilling is starting to go the way of craft brewing in popularity: up.
-In what is considered a positive law change in the craft distillery industry this week, the Senate passed a bill that would allow craft distillers to sell more to end users.
-Where they could only sell two bottles previously, now they can sell four.
-In addition, the Florida Department of Transportation would now be required to install directional signs to local distilleries for customers on roadways -- a boon to local distilleries that need the support and visibility.
+In what was considered a positive law change in the craft distillery industry, the Senate passed a bill that would allow craft distillers to sell more to end users.